KazuSoap/bibi_calibre/README.md

 Summary
 --------------------------------------------------------------------------------------------------------------------------------

-BiBi is a browser based pretty-looking EPUB reader.
+Bibi is a browser based pretty-looking EPUB reader.
-BiBi can handle EPUB which uses vertical writing system well, so this plug-in is mainly intended for people using vertical writing system.
+Bibi can handle EPUB which uses vertical writing system well, so this plug-in is mainly intended for people using vertical writing system.
 But Bibi itself is very good EPUB reader so maybe useful for others.